Manage events and event providers

 updates.
 To test cache events, edit a page on one CMS site and ensure the change is reflected on the second load-balanced CMS website:

-- On CMS #1, refresh the page and ensure it reflects the new information saved in step 3.
+- On CMS #1, refresh the page and ensure it reflects the information saved in step 3.